New Law Highlight – January 2023

-Most people look forward to the fireworks at midnight on New Year’s Eve, but at the Law Office of David P. Shapiro, we get excited when the new year is ushered in with the passage of new laws that benefit our clients.
+Most people look forward to the fireworks at midnight on New Year’s Eve, but at David P. Shapiro Criminal Defense Attorneys, we get excited when the new year is ushered in with the passage of new laws that benefit our clients.
 We are happy to report that lawmakers appear to be taking note of the reality that “business as usual” has not worked and that more holistic and compassionate approaches to criminal justice are not only essential, but also effective on many levels.
 Here are just a few of the most significant laws that became effective the first of the year, with more to come as the year progresses.

 AB 2167: Judges Must Consider Alternatives to Incarceration